-- a.
+- b.
+In the case of a Respondent who is a non-student employee (administrator, faculty, or staff), and in its discretion, the College may place the Respondent on administrative leave at any time after receiving a report of Sexual Harassment, including during the pendency of the investigation and adjudication process (see "Investigation" and "Adjudication"). - c.
+For all other Respondents, including independent contractors and guests, the College retains broad discretion to prohibit such persons from entering onto its campus and other properties at any time, and for any reason, whether after receiving a report of Sexual Harassment or otherwise. - D. Informal Resolution - a.
 Informal means of resolution, such as mediation, may be used in lieu of the formal investigation procedure described below.
 The following standards apply to any informal resolution method that is utilized: - b.
 The informal process can only be used with both parties' voluntary cooperation after receiving a full disclosure of the allegations and their options for formal resolution, and with appropriate involvement by the institution (e.g., the Title IX Coordinator). - c.
 The complainant will not be required to "work out" the problem directly with the respondent. - d.
 Either party may terminate the informal process at any time prior to agreeing to a resolution and elevate the complaint to or continue with the formal investigation procedures described below. - e.
 With the agreement of the parties involved and the College, a complaint may be informally resolved at any stage of these procedures. - f.
 If informal resolution is reached, it will be documented in writing and signed by both parties.
 Because informal resolution is a voluntary and mutually agreeable process, a resolution reached via informal means cannot be appealed. - g.
-Informal resolution is not an option to resolve allegations against an employee.

-E. Initial Evaluation of the Complaint and Notification to the Parties
+Informal resolution is not an option to resolve allegations against an employee. - E. Initial Evaluation of the Complaint and Notification to the Parties - a.

-- a.
 When a report is made, the Title IX Coordinator (or designee) will meet with the complainant and evaluate whether the report falls within the scope of this policy.
 If it does not fall under the policy, the complainant will be so informed.
 In such situations, other college procedures may be applicable to the conduct complained of. - b.
 If it is determined that the complaint is covered by the policy supportive measures will be immediately offered to the complainant.
 Prior to the commencement of the investigation, a prompt written notice will be provided to the respondent and complainant of the allegations constituting a potential violation of the policy, including identities of the parties involved, the specific section of the policy allegedly violated, the precise conduct constituting the potential violation, and the date(s) and location(s) of the alleged incident. - c.
-In addition, the complainant and the respondent shall (i) receive notice of the individual(s) with authority to make a finding or impose a sanction at the conclusion of the investigation, (ii) have the opportunity to request a substitution if the participation of an individual with authority to make a finding or impose a sanction poses a conflict of interest, and (iii) receive notice of their right to an advisor of their choice.
-If either party does not have an advisor Methodist College will supply an advisor at no charge. - d.
-Respondents are presumed not responsible under this policy until the conclusion of the grievance process.
+In addition, the complainant and the respondent shall (i) receive notice of the individual(s) with authority to make a finding or impose a sanction at the conclusion of the investigation, (ii) can request a substitution if the participation of an individual with authority to make a finding or impose a sanction poses a conflict of interest, and (iii) receive notice of their right to an advisor of their choice.
+If either party does not have an advisor Methodist College will supply an advisor at no charge.